UniBreakfast/httpity/README.md

 ### `request.rawBody`

-It returns the promise so in order to get it use
+It returns a promise so in order to get it use

 ```js
 request.rawBody.then(str => console.log(str))